 Current Forecast - Latest 2021/22 financial year capital programme forecast.

-- 14. The largest project included in the capital programme expenditure plan is: - Choices for the Future Programme in-house social care provision.
+- 14. The largest project included in the capital programme expenditure plan is: - Choices for the Future Programme in-house social care provision. - 15.
+The latest Capital Programme Budget Monitor is reported in Appendix 4.

 Risk